139bercy/pypel/README.md

 For options, detailed usage and/or functionalities please refer to the documentation

 ## Tests
-   - move to the project's root directory `pypel` then run `pytest --cov=. tests/`
+   - move to the project's root directory `pypel` then run `make`.
+This generates html reports for easier reading.
-   - to generate a html report for easier reading, run `pytest --html=tests/reports/report.html`
    - to assert the library installation isnt broken, use dockerfile : `docker build -t pypel .` from the project's root directory, then `docker run pypel`